-The ITA server is installed with self-signed security certificate.
+The ITA server is installed with a self-signed security certificate.
 When you connect to the server from a web browser, you might receive warnings about the security certificate.
-It is recommended, after the ITA installation is complete, to purchase and install a security certificate issued by a trusted certificate authority.
+It is recommended, after the ITA installation is complete, that you purchase and install a security certificate issued by a trusted certificate authority.

 To change your SSL certificate on the ITA server, the certificate must be the Apache 2.x/PEM format with two files: *.key, *.crt.

 It is best practice to disable access to the web clients before you update any certificates to make sure no client is connected with a false certificate.